This information is available for print here – Recovery Tools – Your relationship with urges and cravings

 Mindfulness for many is a helpful skill that can be learnt.
 You will find lots of great content online or in a local Mindfulness group.

-Play the tape to the end … When people think of using they often recall the “good times” or the “good feeling”.
+Play the tape to the end … When people think of using they often recall the “good times” or the “good feelings”.
 This is often an illusion and always discounts and ignores the true negative consequences of using, both in the short and long term.
-“Play the tape to the end” invites you to connect with and consider the truth of using, not just the illusion and/or the immediate result, but where it takes you.
+“Play the tape to the end” invites you to connect with and consider the truth of using – not just the illusion and/or the immediate result, but where it takes you.

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

 Congratulate yourself!
-Every time you skilfully cope with an urge take a minute and congratulate yourself, reflect on what and how you did what you did.
+Every time you skilfully cope with an urge take a minute and congratulate yourself.
+Reflect on what you did and how you did it.
 These are important moments in your continued recovery.
-If it was particularly difficult reward yourself with something that’s good for you, and something that you will enjoy.
+If it was particularly difficult, reward yourself with something that’s good for you and that you will enjoy.
 Addiction recovery takes some doing – recognise that and recognise your achievements.

 This is just a start.
 Explore, find out more, get to know you and your urges, and check out what others do for their addiction recovery.
-If you are part of a peer support group and can ask others what they do, follow that – experience is a great teacher.
-Explore online, pop in a search engine “ways to deal with cravings”.
-Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor do whatever it takes to achieve lasting addiction recovery.
+If you are part of a peer support group and can ask others what they do and follow that – experience is a great teacher.
+Explore online – pop in a search engine “ways to deal with cravings” or “addiction recovery tools” Learn about the neuroscience of addiction (YouTube is a good source for this), attend AA, NA, SMART or other peer support groups, seek the support of an experienced addictions counsellor – do whatever it takes to achieve lasting addiction recovery.